CareBoo/Blinq/README.md

 ### Delegates

 The Burst compiler doesn't support C# delegates.
 To get around this issue, Blinq requires you to create structs that implement the `IFunc` interface.
+The [Burst.Delegates](https://github.com/CareBoo/Burst.Delegates) project has other useful tools to help you generate the `IFunc` interface.

 ```cs
 /*--- Using Linq ---*/